 The CPSA taught a method of repairing them in the microwave. — Jana Botkin

 There are two camps when it comes to the best response to broken pencils.

 Send ‘Em Back

 The first camp says the only thing to do is return the pencils if they’re new and came with broken pigment cores because you can’t repair the core.
-If you buy brand new pencils and discover the pigment cores are broken, return or exchange is probably the best policy if you can afford to wait for new pencils.
+If you buy brand new pencils and discover broken pigment cores, return or exchange is probably the best policy if you can afford to wait for new pencils.

 Unfortunately, broken pigment cores aren’t usually discovered until after you’ve started using the pencils.
 Most stores won’t accept a return on a pencil that’s been used.

 And sometimes you drop pencils and they break.
 Prismacolor pencils seem to be especially prone to damage in this fashion.
 In this case, you don’t want to send them back.